 The main US Senate phone line 202-225-3121 (202-224-3121) or YOU CAN FIND PHONE NUMBERS FOR EVERY SENATOR HERE. or U.S. Senate: Senators of the 115th Congress.

-I believe the republicans in the US Congress have been acting like an arm of the Russian Government.
-The GOP have done virtually nothing to very little to prevent a repeat in 2018 of what happened in 2016 when Russia hacked into US computer systems tied to the US presidential elections, and then launched a full throttle campaign of disinformation and propaganda in the US designed to interfere with our elections.
+The GOP in the US Congress and the White House have done virtually nothing to very little to prevent a repeat in 2020 of what happened in 2016, when Russia hacked into US computer systems tied to the US presidential elections, and then launched a full throttle campaign of disinformation and propaganda in the US designed to interfere with our 2010 elections.

-The CIA Director Mike Pompeo has declared, that “I have every expectation that they (Russians) will continue to try’ to meddle in House and Senate races in November,” like this is no big deal.
+Even the Secretary of State Mike Pompeo has declared, that “I have every expectation that they (Russians) will continue to try’ to meddle in House and Senate races,” like this is no big deal.
 Oh, hum, like what else is new.
+The FBI Director Mr. Wray has been sounding the alarms to how vulnerable the US elections systems still are to external manipulations, ahead of the 2020 elections cycle.

 We can’t get a straight answer as to what steps are currently being taken by the executive branch to mitigate against future anticipated attacks on our election processes, voting systems in the 2018 elections because even the mere mention of this subject upsets our president.
 Despite the Dutch having shared with US Intelligence officials, photos of Russian hackers attacking US election-related systems, the republican President Donald J. Trump still persists in denying this reality.